 All unseal commands must specify the

-unseal keys are entered, unseal keys will be migrated to recovery
+threshold of unseal keys are entered, unseal keys will be migrated to recovery

 $ vault operator unseal -migrate

-to the seal block.
-This allows the migration to use this information to decrypt the key
+disabled = "true" to the seal block.
+This allows the migration to use this information to

--migrate flag and use the Recovery Keys to perform the migration.
-All unseal
+flag and use the Recovery Keys to perform the migration.
+All unseal commands

 -migrate flag.
 Once the required threshold of recovery keys

-are entered, the recovery keys will be migrated to be used as unseal keys.
+are entered, the recovery keys will be kept and used as recovery keys in the new

 »Migration with Integrated Storage

 Integrated Storage uses the Raft protocol underneath, which requires a quorum of servers to be online before the cluster is functional.
 Therefore, bringing the cluster back up one node at a time with the seal configuration updated, will not work in this case.
 Follow the same steps for each kind of migration described above with the exception that after the cluster is taken offline, update the seal configurations of all the nodes appropriately and bring them all back up.
 When the quorum of nodes are back up, Raft will elect a leader and the leader node that will perform the migration.
 The migrated information will be replicated to all other cluster peers and when the peers eventually become the leader, migration will not happen again on the peer nodes.